CAVaccineInventory/help.vaccinate/README.md

 development works against staging VIAL, so it's safe to try out new things without worrying about writing to production.

+If you want to test the app against a local API instance, you can set the CUSTOM_API_TARGET environment variable: `export CUSTOM_API_TARGET=http://0.0.0.0:3000/api && script/server`

 ### Using Docker

 Alternatively, you can run the app via docker, which ensures a clean